Albert Gregory Meyer: Priesthood

 On July 11, 1926, Meyer was ordained to the priesthood for the Archdiocese of Milwaukee by Cardinal Basilio Pompili, at the church of Santa Maria sopra Minerva in Rome.
 Meyer then continued his studies in Rome at the Pontifical Biblical Institute, obtaining a Doctorate in Holy Scriptures in 1930.

 After returning to Wisconsin in 1930, the archdiocese assigned Meyer as curate at St. Joseph's Parish in Waukesha, Wisconsin.
-In 1931, he was appointed to the faculty of St. Francis de Sales Seminary, teaching religion, Greek, Latin, biblical archeology, dogmatic theology and scriptures.
+In 1931, he was appointed to the faculty of St. Francis de Sales Seminary, teaching religion, Greek, Latin, biblical archeology, dogmatic theology and Scripture.
 While at the seminary, Meyer translated three books of the New Testament into English.

 When Monsignor Aloisius Muench was named bishop of the Diocese of Fargo, Meyer succeeded him as rector of the seminary in 1937.
 The Vatican raised Meyer to the rank of domestic prelate, with the title of monsignor, in 1938.
 He also served as a chaplain and adviser to the local Serra Club.

 Bishop of Superior

 On February 18, 1946, Meyer was appointed the sixth bishop of Superior by Pope Pius XII.
 Meyer was consecrated on April 11, 1946, by Archbishop Moses E. Kiley, with Bishops Muench and William O'Connor serving as co-consecrators, in the Cathedral of St. John the Evangelist in Milwaukee.

 As one of his first actions in Superior, Meyer banned young priests from owning cars and demanded that they pay back the diocese the costs of their seminary preparations.
 However, after receiving backlash from the clergy, Meyer dropped these demands.

 Meyer in 1950 inaugurated the Diocesan Council of Women to involve Catholic women in the operation of the diocese.
-He also established the Apostolate of Vocations to encourage more youth to become seminarians and started the Catholic Herald Citizen diocesan news paper.Meyer wrote a series of outlines of sermons to be used by his priests; they soon gained popularity among priests throughout Wisconsin.
+He also established the Apostolate of Vocations to encourage more youth to become seminarians and started the Catholic Herald Citizen diocesan newspaper.
+Meyer wrote a series of outlines of sermons to be used by his priests; they soon gained popularity among priests throughout Wisconsin.

 Meyer opened the third synod of the diocese in 1953.
 By the time Meyer left Superior in 1953, he had built 15 churches and opened ten schools.